-Cost of licensing and other revenue consists primarily of engineering personnel and overhead allocation costs directly related to development services specified in licensing agreements and direct and indirect costs of IC product sales.
-Development services typically include customization of the Company's technologies for the licensee's particular IC design and may include engineering support to assist in the commencement of production of a licensee's products.
+Cost of licensing and other revenue consists primarily of direct and indirect costs of IC product sales and engineering personnel costs directly related to maintenance and support services specified in licensing agreements.
+Maintenance and support typically includes engineering support to assist in the commencement of production of a licensee's products.